LambdaConglomerate/x9115lam/project/README.md

 ![DTLZ1 Probs 500](./pics/PSOProbsK500.0DTLZ1Objectives.png)
 ![DTLZ1 Base 500](./pics/adaptiveGlobalPSODTLZ1Objectives.png)

-Comparing these two graphs of the objectives for DTLZ1 shows that the probabilisitc heuristic came much closer to the to the paretor frontier(in blue) than the base adaptive global PSO.
+Comparing these two graphs of the objectives for DTLZ1 shows that the probabilistic heuristic came much closer to the to the pareto frontier(in blue) than the base adaptive global PSO.
 This can be seen by the scale of the axis.

 ###DTLZ6 Objective Space###